 Safety and Security Options, Interventions and Resources

-The Office of Public Safety and Emergency Management and the Title XI Coordinator can provide information, guidance or assistance concerning protective safety and security options and other resources that may be available such as the following:
+The Office of Public Safety and the Title IX Office can provide information, guidance or assistance concerning protective safety and security options and other resources that may be available such as the following:

 Order of Protection: An order of protection is issued by the court to limit the behavior of someone who harms or threatens to harm another person.
 It is used to address various types of safety issues, including, but not limited to situations involving domestic violence.
 Family Courts and Criminal Courts can both issue orders of protection.
 An order of protection may direct the offending person not to injure, threaten or harass you, your family, or any other person(s) listed in the order.
 It may also include other restrictions as designated by the court.
 It is a crime to violate a temporary or final order of protection.
 The individual does not have to hit or harm you to violate the order.
 The Office of Public Safety and Emergency Management can respond to questions regarding protective options available to you, including Orders of Protection, and will provide guidance and assistance in securing an Order of Protection if/when the situation warrants.
 However, should an Order of Protection be obtained without the assistance of Campus Police, notification should be made to ensure the information is on file with the Office of Public Safety and Emergency Management.
 This will ensure that necessary information is readily available to Campus Police should the offender violate the Order.